Matthew-D-Johnston/RB129-Assessment/classes_and_objects.md

 # => nil
 ```

 The return value of `nil` may seem uninteresting since we have not yet assigned a value to any `@musical` instance variable.
-However, this little example is immensely significant, for it demonstrates that somehow, something pertaining to our `alexa` object is aware that something like a 'musical' attribute exists.
+However, this little example has tremendous significance, for it demonstrates that somehow, something pertaining to our `alexa` object is aware that something like a 'musical' attribute exists.
 That something is the object's state.
-The state is keeping track of all of the attributes defined within the class.
-If it wasn't, we should expect `alexa.musical` to return some error message.
+The state is keeping track of all the attributes defined within the class.
+If it wasn't, we should expect `alexa.musical` to return some error message instead of `nil`.

-Now, this example leads to another important point that needs to be made.
+This example suggests another important point that needs to be made.
 The reason that our invocation of the `p` method on `alexa` did not produce any indication of a 'musical' attribute nor a corresponding `@musical` instance variable, is that the `@musical` variable is as of yet, uninitialized.
 All uninitialized instance variables reference `nil`.
 The `@musical` instance variable has a certain shadowy existence at this point.
 It is not non-existent, but its existence is a kind of null existence, or 'nil' existence.

 To bring the example to life a little bit, let's suppose that we have a robot named Alexa and Alexa has been created with the potential for musical abilities.
 Currently, Alexa does not play any instrument, nor does she sing, but she has latent musical abilities that exist _in potentia_.
 Her musical abilities do not have a positive existence.
-Her musical abilities are not nothing, as they would be say for a rock, but they do have a kind of null, or nil, existence (to speak of musical abilities of a rock would be to speak nonsense).
+Her musical abilities are not nothing, as they would be say for a rock, but they do have a kind of null, or nil, existence (to speak of the musical abilities of a rock would be to speak nonsense).
+Even in the world of numbers, zero is still a value nonetheless.

+[insert image of robot object state]

 But now let's say Alexa starts practicing the guitar.
 All of a sudden, Alexa's musical abilities have a positive existence--she now has musical abilities.
 It's as if practicing the guitar _initialized_ Alexa's musical potential and brought it out of its 'nil' existential state.
-If we were to try to mimic this example with code, we could define a few 'practice' methods pertaining to different musical instruments within our `Robot` class.
+If we were to try to mimic this example with code, we could define a few 'practice' behaviours pertaining to different musical instruments within our `Robot` class.

 ```ruby
 class Robot